senseexcel/ser-web-management/README.md

 # Sense Excel Reporting Web Management

+## This repository is moved to another location and is now archived.

 Angular 8 App which could loaded as extension (mashup) into Qlik Qrs to manage ser reports.

 ## Install